lrspeiser/DensityDependentMetricModel/README.md

    which accumulates redshift across varying environments.
 3. A **realistic cosmic web simulation**, modeling voids, filaments, and clusters, and computing redshift over thousands of photon paths through this density field.

-Figure X shows the results of these calculations for Type Ia supernovae.
+Figure 6 shows the results of these calculations for Type Ia supernovae.
 Pure DDMM (with no cosmic expansion) reproduces observed redshift-distance relations to within ∼0.2 magnitudes across the Pantheon sample.
 A hybrid model with 70% expansion and 30% DDMM-induced shift achieves even better agreement (AIC improvement ΔAIC > 5 over ΛCDM).

 Critically, DDMM predicts **path-dependent scatter** in redshift that varies with cosmic environment:
 - Photons traveling through voids experience greater redshifts than average.